irispixel/vscode-dartsass/vscode/README.md

 You can install it from inside VSCode by using the following command

 `
-ext install irispixel.dartsass
+ext install codelios.dartsass
 `

-## Marketplace
+## VSCode Marketplace

 You can install [codelios.dartsass](https://marketplace.visualstudio.com/items?itemName=codelios.dartsass) from the VSCode Marketplace.

 **Like it , then feel free to share**
 <a href="https://www.twitter.com/home?status=Just%20discovered%20this%20on%20the%20%23VSMarketplace%3A%20https%3A%2F%2Fmarketplace.visualstudio.com%2Fitems%3FitemName%3Dcodelios.dartsass" aria-label="share extension on twitter" target="_blank">                                    <img alt="" src="https://cdn.vsassets.io/v/M162_20200107.6/_content/icon-social-twitter.png" class="social-link share-twitter-button">                            </a>

+## OpenVSX Marketplace

+You can install [irispixel.dartsass](https://open-vsx.org/extension/irispixel/dartsass) from the OpenVSX Marketplace

 # Activation